JEREMYENGELBRECHT/softidoc/AngularUnifiedUI/Clientele.Unity/_StarterComponent/readme.txt

 To create a new component or "application" within the Unity host, you will need to do the following:
 1. Copy and rename the "MyComponentScripts" folder to /scripts/Application/Components/MyNewComponentName/
-2. Rename Clientele.MyComponent.js to your component name keeping with the naming convention.
+2. Rename SoftiDoc.MyComponent.js to your component name keeping with the naming convention.
-3. Rename all other Clientele.MyComponent.*.js files to your component name keeping with the naming conventions.
+3. Rename all other SoftiDoc.MyComponent.*.js files to your component name keeping with the naming conventions.
 4. In each of the files, update the names of your modules to match the file names as well as changing the dependency names.
 5. In the Index.html page in the root of the application host, add the following replacing MyComponent with your component name:
-<script src="/scripts/Application/Components/MyComponent/Clientele.MyComponent.js"></script>
+<script src="/scripts/Application/Components/MyComponent/SoftiDoc.MyComponent.js"></script>
-<script src="/scripts/Application/Components/MyComponent/Clientele.MyComponent.Routes.js"></script>
+<script src="/scripts/Application/Components/MyComponent/SoftiDoc.MyComponent.Routes.js"></script>
-<script src="/scripts/Application/Components/MyComponent/Clientele.MyComponent.Controllers.js"></script>
+<script src="/scripts/Application/Components/MyComponent/SoftiDoc.MyComponent.Controllers.js"></script>
-<script src="/scripts/Application/Components/MyComponent/Clientele.MyComponent.Services.js"></script>
+<script src="/scripts/Application/Components/MyComponent/SoftiDoc.MyComponent.Services.js"></script>
 Note The following in terms of module dependency/hierarchy:
 a.
 Your application needs routes to know where to direct uri/urls to.
 b.
 Your routes need controllers to know how to control/manage each of the urls.
 c.
-Your controllers need Unity ApplicationHost services and/or custom services as defined in Clientele.MyComponent.Services.js
+Your controllers need Unity ApplicationHost services and/or custom services as defined in SoftiDoc.MyComponent.Services.js

-In Clientele.MyComponent.js ( renamed ) :
+In SoftiDoc.MyComponent.js ( renamed ) :
-1. Change registerApplication.registerApplication("Clientele.MyComponent"); to use your component namespace – this will register your component with the applications module - this is crucial for your application module to be included in the application.
+1. Change registerApplication.registerApplication("SoftiDoc.MyComponent"); to use your component namespace – this will register your component with the applications module - this is crucial for your application module to be included in the application.
 2. Generate a sequential guid and replace the value for myApplicationGuid (The system won't allow duplicates and a first declared approach will take place to keep the application running)
 3. Change your component key (text not guid or int) to a unique key for your application (The system won't allow duplicates and a first declared approach will take place to keep the application running)
 4. Change the searchUrl value to match your search functionality ( "" defines no searching capability )